 - 1) Map the Triggering Variable (Source) over to Trigger # (Dest). - 2) If Trigger # value changes states mark all Trigger # protocols read data as "Invalid". - 3) Read all source read data points until ALL source read data is valid. - 4) Handshake # value is set equal to Trigger # value. - 5) Map Handshake # to reference data point.

-Note: # is an internal reference to the Server/Sla

 Note: # is an internal reference to the Server/Slave number you are settings up. ex.
 RTA Server/Slave products can only be Trigger 1 and Handshake 1 since we are only 1 device.
 If RTA is a Master/Client, then you can have a Trigger# for each server/slave connected too.